White supremacy in U.S. school curriculum: Anti-Black narratives

+After the Reconstruction Era in the US, in response to the desegregation of public schools, many White Southern Segregationist women advocated against students having access to textbooks that would promote racial tolerance and communism.
+Organizations like the Daughters of the American Revolution supported the "proper teaching of American History in all its public institutions of learning" and in 1965, released a list of 165 textbooks deemed unsatisfactory for American schools.
+This objection to the school curriculum reached state governments, where officials like Governor Ross Barnett released a more restrictive list of textbooks and authors, specifically targeting "leftwingers, liberal, integrationists, and subversive writers" many of whom were Black authors.
+Textbook censorship in American schools continued to maintain the White supremacist values and supported "teaching" White youth the values of a conservative and segregated society.

 After the Civil War, images of Black Americans continued to reinforce the idea that they were not fully equal participants in U.S. society.
 When it came to History, Black Americans were rarely mentioned as free people, and discussions of Black Americans' history started with slavery, rather than their heritage from African tribes (this information was not recorded during the slave trade).
 Furthermore, scientific racism, the use of pseudo-scientific research to argue for the inferiority of some races to others, figured prominently in discussions of Black people in biology during the 18th century.
 Violence against Black people has also been normalized through the frequent and sometimes casual representations of them in situations of suffering.
 Beginning in 1875 and moving into the mid-20th century, a poem titled Ten Little Nigger Boys, which features 10 Black children dying off one by one, was used as a counting exercise for children.